 - English language learners

-Kate Menken is an associate professor of linguistics at Queens College of the City University of New York (CUNY), and a research fellow at the Research Institute for the Study of Language in Urban Society at the CUNY Graduate Center.
+Kate Menken is a professor of linguistics at Queens College of the City University of New York (CUNY), and a research fellow at the Research Institute for the Study of Language in Urban Society at the CUNY Graduate Center.
 She is co-principal investigator of the CUNY-New York State Initiative for Emergent Bilinguals (NYSIEB) project, associate editor/review editor for the journal Language Policy, and chair of AERA’s Bilingual Education Research School Improvement Grant.
 Previously, she was a researcher at the National Clearinghouse for bilingual education and a teacher of English as a second language.
 She holds a doctorate from Teachers College, Columbia University.
 Her research interests include language education policy, bilingual education and emergent bilinguals in secondary schools.
 Recent books are “English Learners Left Behind: Standardized Testing as Language Policy,” published by Multilingual Matters in 2008, and “Negotiating Language Policies in Schools: Educators as Policymakers,” co-edited with Ofelia García and published by Routledge in 2010.